 Those previous staffing issues resulted in a temporary hold on our permit.
 Issues were quickly resolved by some minor repairs and hiring a new qualified Animal Care Manager and staff.
 This necessary change forced a payroll increase of more than 30% to ensure proper animal care of all of our wild patients.
 In addition, minimum wage continues to increase.
 Having increased funding for staff ensures the animals brought to us are properly cared for by qualified technicians and equates to more than $320,000 per year with expected increases.
 In addition, WCA has hired a qualified Volunteer Coordinator that already has made great strides in our volunteer and intern programs.
 In addition, we have hired a qualified Facility Operations Manager to help with accounts payable and Accounts receivable, as well as cover many facility maintenance duties the Animal Care Manager cannot cover.

-As our numbers continue to increase and our home rehabilitation team slowly diminishes, we need more pre-release aviaries and pre-release caging for many different species of animals. $75,000
+WCA was able to make many repairs and improvements to our aviaries and pre-release cages in 2023 in addition to adding several new mammal release cages.
+As our numbers continue to increase and our home rehabilitation team slowly diminishes, we need to continue to add more pre-release aviaries and pre-release caging for many different species of animals. $100,000.

 Again, the board of directors has been handling many managerial tasks for the organization, which has detracted from time available to raise funds for WCA.
-Having an Executive Director is a necessity for an organization of our size. $80,000
+Having an operations manager is a necessity for an organization of our size. $80,000

 CAPITAL PROJECTS FUNDING.